CURO: Curriculum Learning for Relative Overgeneralization: Background and Related Work

 \subsection{Curriculum Learning}

-In the context of machine learning, curriculum learning~\cite{bengio2009curriculum} is a methodology to optimize the order in which training examples is presented to the learner, so as to increase performance or training speed on one or more final tasks.
-Rather than considering all training examples at once, the training data can be introduced in a meaningful order based on their apparent simplicity to the learner, such that the learner can build up a complex model step by step.
-Through generalization, knowledge acquired quickly from simple training examples can be exploited to speed up learning on more difficult examples.

-Curriculum learning has been largely used in reinforcement learning (RL) to train the agent to solve tasks that may otherwise be too difficult to learn from scratch~\cite{narvekar2021curriculum}.
-For RL domains, when creating a curriculum (i.e., a sequence of intermediate tasks), the intermediate tasks~\footnote{We use ``intermediate tasks" and ``source tasks'' interchangeably to refer to the tasks in the curriculum.} may differ in state/action space, reward function, or transition function from the target task (i.e., the task we are interested in solving).
-Most existing works focus on investigating how to create and sequence a set of intermediate tasks with increasing difficulty that is tailored to the current ability of the learning agent, and how to develop better transfer learning methods that enable the agent to effectively transfer reusable knowledge acquired in one task to the next in the curriculum.
-See~\citet{taylor2009transfer} for an in-depth overview of transfer learning in reinforcement learning, and~\citet{narvekar2021curriculum} for an in-depth overview of curriculum learning in reinforcement learning.
+In the context of machine learning, curriculum learning (CL)~\citep{bengio2009curriculum, silva2019survey, narvekar2021curriculum} is a methodology to optimize the order in which training examples is presented to the learner, so as to increase performance or training speed on one or more final tasks.
+CL has been largely used in RL to train the agent to solve tasks that may otherwise be too difficult to learn from scratch~\citep{narvekar2021curriculum}.
+For RL domains, when creating a curriculum (i.e., a sequence of source tasks), the source tasks may differ in state/action space, reward function, or transition function from the target task.
+See~\citep{taylor2009transfer} for an in-depth overview of transfer learning in RL, and~\citep{narvekar2021curriculum} for an in-depth overview of CL in RL.

-While curriculum learning has been extensively used in single-agent RL settings to improve learning and generalization, it has received comparatively less attention from the MARL community.
-Recent works mostly focus on leveraging curriculum learning to scale MARL methods to more complex multi-agent problems with a large population of agents~\cite{gupta2017cooperative,long2020evolutionary}.
-In this work, we focus on utilising curriculum learning to enable MARL algorithms to overcome RO in a more reliable way than existing methods.
+While CL has been extensively used in single-agent RL to improve learning and generalization, it has received comparatively less attention from the MARL community.
+Recent works focus on leveraging CL to scale MARL methods to more complex multi-agent problems with a large population of agents~\citep{gupta2017cooperative, long2020evolutionary}.
+In this work, our aim is not to propose better algorithms for automatically generating curricula.
+We focus on using CL to enable a variety of MARL algorithms to overcome RO in a more reliable way than existing methods.